Skip to main content

 The participants in the T3N ecosystem include:

-• Data providers - Data providers are the entities that supply user data into the decentralized user data network.
-Data providers are typically data owners themselves; however, they can also be any third parties granted consent by data owners.
+• Data providers - Principals that supply data to the decentralized user data network.
+Data providers are typically data owners, but may also be third parties or agents explicitly authorized by data owners.

-• Node operators -Node operators maintain the infrastructure of the decentralized user data network.
+• Node operators - Principals responsible for operating, maintaining, and securing the infrastructure of the decentralized user data network.

-• Verifiable credential (VC) issuers - Verifiable credential issuers are entities that issue digital credentials that can be verified independently.
+• Verifiable Credential (VC) issuers - Principals that issue verifiable credentials that can be independently validated.

-• VC verifiers - VC verifiers are entities that validate and verify the authenticity and trustworthiness of VCs.
+• VC verifiers - Principals that verify the authenticity, integrity, and validity of verifiable credentials.

 Getting started